fathimahamsa/emotiondetection/README.md

-# emotiondetection
+# Real-Time Emotion Detection with Voice Feedback

-This project is a Real-Time Emotion Detection System that uses DeepFace to recognize emotions from a webcam feed and converts the detected emotion into speech using gTTS (or pyttsx3).
-The program speaks aloud only when the detected emotion changes.
+This project detects human emotions in real time using a webcam and announces the detected emotion through speech.
+It is built using **DeepFace**, **OpenCV**, and **Text-to-Speech**.

+## 🔥 Features
+- Real-time webcam emotion detection
+- Uses DeepFace’s state-of-the-art facial emotion recognition
+- Converts detected emotions to speech
+- Speaks only when the emotion changes (prevents repetition)
+- Simple and easy to run

+---